CaptainKatsuura/OctopusEnergy/README.md

 # Octopus Energy Forecasting DAG

-This project contains an Airflow DAG designed to process Octopus Energy consumption and weather data, perform feature engineering, and train forecasting models.
-The DAG automates the end-to-end pipeline for data ingestion, transformation, and model training.
+This project is a **proof of concept (PoC)** DAG designed to demonstrate how Apache Airflow can orchestrate MLOps workflows.
+The DAG automates the end-to-end pipeline for data ingestion, transformation, feature engineering, and model training using Octopus Energy consumption and weather data.

 ## DAG Overview